What is nonverbal communication: importance, types, and examples

 3. Instill motivation and encouragement

-Let me remind you of the famous old saying – “A picture is worth a thousand words.”
+Remember the famous old saying: “A picture is worth a thousand words.”

-You need not even speak a single word, but still convey a message to your team members.
-Facial expression, body language, and behavior play a significant role in conveying your message and feelings to your team members.
+You need not even speak a single word but still convey a message to your team members.
+Facial expression, body language, and behaviour convey your message and feelings to your team members.

-The same applies to every small facial reaction that you portray in your workplace.
+The same applies to every slight facial reaction you portray in your workplace.
 Facial expressions are universal.
-Your team members would be quick to spot the difference between a fake smile and a genuine one.
+Your team members would quickly spot the difference between a fake smile and a genuine one.

-So the next time you walk into the office in the morning ensure that you hold a healthy body language.
-Your verbal wishes come in secondary and are not as essential as your nonverbal gestures or expressions.
+So, the next time you walk into the office in the morning, ensure you use healthy body language.
+Your verbal wishes are secondary and less essential than nonverbal gestures or expressions.

 4. Build a positive work environment